vasconcedu/vasconcedu.github.io/resume.markdown

 I'm currently pursuing a Master's degree in Computer Science and Computational Mathematics.
 My research focuses on leveraging mutation testing techniques to inject vulnerabilities into Android apps as a means to evaluate mobile security testing procedures.

 I'm a Catholic and a husband.
 I absolutely love building stuff, especially when I can literally get my hands dirty.
-Apart from building and sometimes reversing software, I also enjoy carrying out woodworking projects, reading, sharpening knives, swimming and camping.
+Apart from building and sometimes reversing software, I also enjoy carrying out woodworking projects, reading, sharpening knives, lifting, swimming and camping.

 # Contact Me